CryShana/CryCompressor/README.md

 # CryCompressor
-Cross-platform CLI for batch compressing media files using FFmpeg.
+Cross-platform CLI tool for batch compressing media files using FFmpeg.

 ## What is this for?
 For archiving large amounts of media files by compressing them to save space in a way that best utilizes computer's resources.